GOP Ohio Sen. Portman not seeking reelection, cites gridlock

 His retirement adds another open seat for the GOP to defend in 2022 as it seeks to regain control of a Senate that Democrats hold by virtue of Vice-President Kamala Harris being the tiebreaking vote.
 Sens.
 Richard Burr of North Carolina and Pat Toomey of Pennsylvania, two other more mainstream Republicans in the Senate GOP caucus, have also said they won't seek reelection next year.

-“There goes the kind of really thoughtful public official who listens, who work both sides, who tries to get things done,” Republican pollster Christine Matthews said.
+“There goes the kind of really thoughtful public official who listens, who works both sides, who tries to get things done,” Republican pollster Christine Matthews said.
 “And right now the kind of candidate that’s going to come out of a Ohio Republican primary is not going to be that kind of candidate.
 That’s not the kind of energy that’s in the Republican primary electorate right now.”

+Indiana Sen. Todd Young, former chair of the National Republican Senatorial Committee, said he wasn't worried about moderates fleeing the party.

+“(Portman's departure) says nothing about the 2022 landscape," Young said.
+"It says a lot about Rob Portman that, two years out, he made the announcement so that Republicans have plenty of time to field a very strong candidate and to give that candidate sufficient time to run a strong campaign, which they will.”

 Eight-term Rep. Jim Jordan, an outspoken Trump supporter from western Ohio, and six-term Rep. Bill Johnson, from heavily pro-Trump southeast Ohio, are viewed as potential candidates for Portman's seat.
 Likewise, former Rep. Jim Renacci from central Ohio, a Republican who lost a Senate challenge to Democrat Sherrod Brown in 2018, is also considered a possible contender.